Methotrexate: Adverse effects

-The most common adverse effects include hepatotoxicity, stomatitis, blood abnormalities (leukopenia, anaemia and thromboycytopenia), increased risk of infection, hair loss, nausea, reduced appetite, abdominal pain, diarrhoea, fatigue, fever, dizziness, drowsiness, headache, acute pneumonitis and renal impairment.
+The most common adverse effects include hepatotoxicity, stomatitis, blood abnormalities (leukopenia, anaemia and thrombocytopenia), increased risk of infection, hair loss, nausea, reduced appetite, abdominal pain, diarrhea, fatigue, fever, dizziness, drowsiness, headache, acute pneumonitis and renal impairment.
 Methotrexate can also cause mucositis.

-Methotrexate pneumonitis is a rare complication of therapy, and appears to be reducing in frequency in most recent rheumatoid arthritis treatment trials.
+Methotrexate pneumonitis is a rare complication of therapy and appears to be reducing in frequency in most recent rheumatoid arthritis treatment trials.
 In the context of rheumatoid arthritis interstitial lung disease, methotrexate treatment may be associated with a lower incidence of ILD over time.

-Methotrexate is teratogenic and it is advised stop taking it at least 4 weeks before becoming pregnant and it should be avoided during pregnancy (pregnancy category X) and while breastfeeding.
-Guidelines have been updated in the case of the male partner to state that it is safe to take at any point while trying to conceive.
+Methotrexate is teratogenic and it is advised to stop taking it at least four weeks before becoming pregnant and it should be avoided during pregnancy (pregnancy category X) and while breastfeeding.
+Guidelines have been updated to state that it is safe for a male partner to take at any point while trying to conceive.

 Central nervous system reactions to methotrexate have been reported, especially when given via the intrathecal route (directly into the cerebrospinal fluid), which include myelopathies and leukoencephalopathies.
 It has a variety of cutaneous side effects, particularly when administered in high doses.

-Another little understood but serious possible adverse effect of methotrexate is neurological damage and memory loss.
+Another little-understood but serious possible adverse effect of methotrexate is neurological damage and memory loss.
 Neurotoxicity may result from the drug crossing the blood–brain barrier and damaging neurons in the cerebral cortex.
 People with cancer who receive the medication often nickname these effects "chemo brain" or "chemo fog".

 Drug interactions

-Penicillins may decrease the elimination of methotrexate, so increase the risk of toxicity.
+Penicillins may decrease the elimination of methotrexate and increase the risk of methotrexate toxicity.
 While they may be used together, increased monitoring is recommended.
 The aminoglycosides neomycin and paromomycin have been found to reduce gastrointestinal (GI) absorption of methotrexate.
 Probenecid inhibits methotrexate excretion, which increases the risk of methotrexate toxicity.
 Likewise, retinoids and trimethoprim have been known to interact with methotrexate to produce additive hepatotoxicity and haematotoxicity, respectively.

 Other immunosuppressants like cyclosporins may potentiate methotrexate's haematologic effects, hence potentially leading to toxicity.
 NSAIDs have also been found to fatally interact with methotrexate in numerous case reports.
 Nitrous oxide potentiating the haematological toxicity of methotrexate has also been documented.

 Proton-pump inhibitors such as omeprazole and the anticonvulsant valproate have been found to increase the plasma concentrations of methotrexate, as have nephrotoxic agents such as cisplatin, the GI drug colestyramine, and dantrolene.

+Trimethoprim/sulfamethoxazole taken together with methotrexate can cause organ toxicity, hepatotoxicity, kidney injury and mucositis due to both medications inhibiting folic acid and TMP-SMX decreasing the renal excretion of methotrexate.
+This toxicity can be rapid and life-threatening, even when taking doses as low as 5-25mg of methotrexate per week.